NEAR-DevHub/neardevhub-bos/docs/architecture/features/proposal-flow.md

     - Verify that there are unit test on the detailed level covering multiple variants of input and expectations
     - Verify that there are integration tests using near-workspaces-rs for covering the scenarios of input and expected output from the frontend
     - Verify that the playwright tests interacts with a testnet contract, to show the full end-to-end flow
+- Before merge: Verify that the functionality, test coverage (as shown by the screen recording), is according to expectations of the product owner.

+# User stories

 ## Proposals